UX Design process: 6 Stages to build better products

 Now that you have a better understanding of the significance of UX design, let’s walk you through the key stages of the UX design process.

-The 5 stages of the UX design process
+The 6 stages of the UX design process: Step-by-step

-Have a project kickoff meeting with the whole team together, and the following agenda:
+Have a project kickoff meeting with the whole team together, and work through the following agenda:

 • Brainstorm the concept and purpose of the product, and create a value proposition to clarify how your product adds value.
 Identify how it solves user problems, what the user benefits are, unique selling points, and competitive advantages.

-• Assess for project needs—what else do you need to make this a success?
+• Assess project needs—what resources do you need to make this design process a success?
+Think budget, UX team members, the development team, tools, and more.

-• Anticipate and suggest where there might be issues down the line.
+• Anticipate and discuss where there might be issues down the line.

 • Set expectations and a realistic timeline to set yourself up for success, and ensure you don’t overpromise and underdeliver.